jonaskja/Presentation/index.md

 # Outline of Project

-A simple workspace for students/researchers working with the same data (e.g. writing a paper togheter).
-The application consist four main options:
+A simple workspace for students/researchers working with the same data.
+The application consist of four main options:

 1. View the data of choice
 2. Get descriptive statistics of chosen variables (plot and table)